kokkos/ProgrammingGuide/benchmarks.md

 With the exception of the `TinyMatrixSum` benchmark using dynamic extents, overheads on all of the benchmarks were either completely or very nearly within the experimental noise.
 The outlier in this regard, `TinyMatrixSum` with dynamic extents, is an interesting case study in the brittleness of modern loop optimizers, whether or not C++ abstraction is involved.
 To a first approximation, the authors believe the explanation for this is as follows: if the compiler heuristic guesses that the inner loop sizes are too large, the resulting optimization decisions (such as the amount of unrolling) are inefficient for a 3x3 matrix.
-How the use of `mdspan` interacts with the compiler's heuristic for generating this guess varies from compiler to compiler; for instance, with the latest version of Clang, the optimizer actually happens to make a *better* guess, leading to a "negative overhead."
+How the use of `mdspan` interacts with the compiler's heuristic for generating this guess varies from compiler to compiler.
+For instance, with the latest version of Clang, the optimizer actually happens to make a *better* guess, leading to a "negative overhead."

 ```{=latex}
 \begin{figure}[htbp]